schrodienieur/pypiserver-nginx-cloudflare/README.md

 # pypiserver-nginx-cloudflare
 Private PyPi - Nginx - Cloudflare SSL

-This repository is supposed to create a private PyPI server hosted in Google Compute Engine e2-micro instance with pypi.mydomain.com as hostname and SSL from Cloudflare.
+This repository is supposed to create a private PyPI server hosted in Google Compute Engine e2-micro instance (free Tier) with pypi.mydomain.com as hostname and SSL from Cloudflare.
 You must change hostname to your hostname.

 ## Installation

-### 1. Server setup
+## 1. Server setup

 - Create Ubuntu e2-micro instance in [Compute Engine](https://console.cloud.google.com/compute), in the Advanced options > Networking, fill in your hostname (ex. pypi.mydomain.com).

 - Go to Cloudflare > Website > DNS > Records, then Add A Record to point your hostname to server IP.

-### 2. Dependency setup
+## 2. Dependency setup
 - Install Docker using this [guide](https://docs.docker.com/engine/install/ubuntu/)

 - Install apache2-utils